Innings: Usage in cricket

 The term is also used with the meaning of "score" for both the team and each individual batsman.
 For example, it may be said that "he played an innings of 101", meaning that the player scored 101 runs in his innings (while batting during one of the team's innings).
 Similarly, it may be said that the team had a first innings (score) of 501.

-Metaphor

-The term can generally be taken as a reference to the time during which someone possesses something and, colloquially, the phrase "a good innings" means a long life.